uptane/uptane-standard/uptane-standard.md

 * If encrypted images are desired, information about filenames, hashes, and file size of the encrypted image
 * If encrypted images are desired, information about the encryption method, and other relevant information--for example, a symmetric encryption key encrypted by the ECU's asymmetric key could be included in the director's metadata.

 A download URL for the image file MAY be provided by the director repository.
-This may be useful when the image is on a public CDN and the director wishes to provide a signed URL, or as an alternative to implementing the map file when working with encrypted images downloaded from the director.
+This may be useful when the image is on a public CDN and the director wishes to provide a signed URL, for example.

 #### Metadata about Delegations {#delegations_meta}